JuliaLang/www.julialang.org/jsoc/gsod/projects.md

   The JuliaDiffEq organization hosts the [DiffEqTutorials.jl](https://github.com/SciML/DiffEqTutorials.jl) repository which auto-builds websites and pdfs from tutorials.
 Tutorials generally center on features of DifferentialEquations.jl or on application domains.
 Technical writers who have expertise in areas like biological modeling may wish to contribute tutorials that showcase how to use DifferentialEquations.jl to solve problems arising in their discipline.

-- ### Automated Benchmarks and Performance Regression Flagging

-  The organization hosts the [DiffEqBenchmarks.jl](https://github.com/SciML/DiffEqBenchmarks.jl) repository which generates websites and pdfs describing the performance relationships not only between the native Julia differential equation solvers but also between the commonly used C++ and Fortran methods, making it the most comprehensive set of differential equation solver benchmarks.
-These benchmarking scripts utilize [Weave.jl](https://github.com/mpastell/Weave.jl) to automate the process.
-Technical writers can contribute benchmarks that cover new areas and types of differential equations and add explanatory details and summaries to help with the interpretation of benchmarks.
-Additionally, skilled technical writers may wish to help set up systems to update the benchmarks in some semi-automated form, along with detection and flagging whenever performance regressions are found (i.e. the benchmark equivalent to doc tests).

 ### Potential Impact

   Many university classes use the SciML ecosystem for its teaching, and thus classrooms all over the world will be improved.
 Tutorials that capture more domains will allow professors teaching biological modeling courses to not have to manually rewrite physics-based tutorials to match their curriculum, and conversion of READMEs to documentation will help such professors link to reference portions for these tools in their lecture notes.